yangboran97/population-stratified-model/README.md

 Code layout:

-framework.R - model function to run the simulation my_sim (for all-or-nothing efficacy)
+framework.R - model function to run the simulation framework (for all-or-nothing efficacy)

 functions.R - basic simulation functions for main.R, plotting functions at the top, population-stratefied model related functions at the bottom